themarshallproject/arpa20220125/templates/charts/README.md

 <a name="aspectRatio" href="#aspectRatio">#</a>
 config<strong>.aspectRatio</strong> - <em>Number</em>.
 Default value:
-`.75`
+`4/3`

+The aspect ratio of the chart canvas, expressed as a ratio of width to height.
+Any positive finite value is accepted, though for readability we prefer a math expression (e.g. `16/9`) to a decimal value (e.g. `1.77`).
-The aspect ratio of the chart canvas, expressed as a ratio of height to width.
-A lower value will be a shallower chart; a higher value will be a taller chart.
-The default value, `0.75`, represents a chart with a height that is 75% of its width.
+A higher value will be a shallower chart; a lower value will be a taller chart.
+The default value, `4/3`, represents a chart with a height that is three-quarters of its width.

 <a name="marginTop" href="#marginTop">#</a>
 config<strong>.marginTop</strong> - <em>Number</em>.
 Default value: `10`